 William Paterson University assigns student's identification number.
-As of the Fall of 2006 Social Security Number's will not used as student identification number.
+As of fall 2006 Social Security Number's will not used as student identification number.

 Notification of Rights Under FERPA

 The Family Educational Rights and Privacy Act (FERPA) affords students the following rights with respect to their educational records: